Joemusa/carcrashes/README.md

 ![Carcrashes Model](https://github.com/Joemusa/carcrashes/assets/94066555/411dc223-1a8c-490c-a0b8-b4b0e752db71)

 # Dataset Overview and Data Processing
-The data set contains employee related data such as age, highest level of education, job roles, departments and salaries.
-Processing of the data involved aggregating data to derive metrics like attrition rate, average age, average increase and average years with the company.
-Other calc created was the age bins.
+The data set contains vehicle accident data such as accident date, accident severity, vehicle type, weather constiions, road type and road surface condition.
+DAX was used to aggregate data to derive metrics such as year on year accident rate.

 # Insights and Findings
-The Dashboard reveals the attrition rate of 17%, which means that out of a 100 employees 17 employess are leaving the company.
-The biggest number of employees leaving the company are  Developers aged 26 - 35 years and that received an increase of less than 15%.
+The Dashboard reveals that the number of accident decreased by -11.7% translating into a decreased of 144.9k.
+The biggest number of accident happens during fine no wind days on single carriage road.
+Indicating that the motorist become reckless when the weather condition are perfect for driving.

+# Recommendations
+*Increase visibility of possible on the Single Carriage roads *Identify and install speed cameras at hotspots *Increase fine to deter motorist from being reckless *Run road campaigns